KohaILS/koha-manual-zh-cn/source/course_reserves.rst

 |image727|

-Your new course will need a Department, Number and Name at the bare minimum.
+Your new course will need a department, number and name at the bare minimum.
 You can also add in additional details like course section number and term.
 To link an instructor to this course simply start typing their name and Koha will search your patron database to find you